sukumar-chennari/react_projects/README.md

-create controlled  form and fetch data and display in table and add delete buttons to remove user hooks/controlled
+created a div show a popup to get details and after submitting it will show in the table folder- loginDetails/logindetails.jsx